 The Contents pane is open in every new project by default.
 Under View, in the Windows group, click Contents to reopen the pane if necessary.

-Use the icons at the top of the Contents pane to view the contents of the map or scene in different ways:
+Use the tabs at the top of the Contents pane to view the contents of the map or scene in different ways:

 |Drawing Order|| |